thisisalexis/geoip2Library/README.md

 })
 export class AppModule { }
 And using its selector in a template as you would a component that is part of your application.

+This library is generated based on the Nikolas LeBlanc tutorial: https://medium.com/@nikolasleblanc/building-an-angular-4-component-library-with-the-angular-cli-and-ng-packagr-53b2ade0701e